Chapter 2

 He did not reply, but his expression gave me the impression he was contemplating which mental health service had the most to offer me.

-“It would seem you don’t have a simple case of amnesia after all,” said Wilbur, sipping quietly on his tea.
+“It would seem you do not have a simple case of amnesia after all,” said Wilbur, sipping quietly on his tea.

 “It’s not amnesia.
 I’m telling you the truth.”